 Southern Silver expanded the property in late 2021 by staking 40 new unpatented lode claims over a gold + copper geochemical anomaly in soils along the projection of the distal-disseminated gold zone under overburden south of the Stockpond target.
 Gravity geophysics indicates that the gravel is shallow in this area, which has never been tested by drilling.

-In 1877, the discovery of lead, copper, and silver created the Eureka Mining District.
-By 1880, several high-grade base and precious metal mines were in operation in the district, but were mined sporadically due to hostile local inhabitants and fluctuating silver prices.
+The Eureka Mining District was created in 1877 after the discovery of lead, copper, and silver.
+By 1880, several high-grade base and precious metal mines were in operation in the district but were only mined intermittently due to hostile local inhabitants and fluctuating silver prices.

-Production began at the Oro Project shortly after the discovery of lead, silver, and copper in 1877 and continued sporadically through the early 1960’s.
+Production began at the Oro Project shortly after the metals were discovered and continued sporadically through the early 1960’s.
 The New Mexico Bureau of Mines estimates production from the Eureka District between 1880 and 1961 at 2.9 million pounds of lead, 1.7 million pounds of zinc, 0.5 million pounds of copper, 0.45 million ounces of silver and 5,000 ounces of gold.
 Reported grades are in the range of 20 oz/ton (685 g/t) Ag, 4% combined Zn and Pb, and up to 0.04 oz/ton (1.4g/t) Au.
-Smaller amounts of high grade mineralization were reported to have assayed up to 5.5% Cu and 840 oz/ton Ag.
+Smaller amounts of high-grade mineralization were reported to have assayed up to 5.5% Cu and 840 oz/ton Ag.